I will not stand by watching parents fail and children suffer

 “For Bridget and other parents, working with Be Kind Coaching was their last stop.”

-For Bridget and other parents, working with Be Kind Coaching was thier last stop.
+For Bridget and other parents, working with a Be Kind Coaching was their last stop.
 The support she received from the community and myself allowed her to let go of all the other content and “shoulds” in her life.
 Outside pressure no longer overwhelms her because she knows she has the right tools and community in her corner.

 My work with parents is like a group fitness class.
 I’m not a parent.
 I’m here to guide, adjust, and support.
 I understand the importance of shared experiences and provide a space where parents can come together, learn from each other, and practice new approaches.
 Cyndi, Steph, Dani, and Chelsea all started their journeys feeling unsure and overwhelmed, but they took the brave step to seek support.
 They put in the hard work, and their families are thriving because of it.